-Dignity: Workplace dignity is defined as individual's perception about respect and trust, equal treatment, valuation of one's worth, fair-treatment, autonomy, and freedom of expression and decision making enjoyed by an employee at the workplace
+Dignity: Workplace dignity is defined as individual's perception about respect and trust, equal treatment, valuation of one's worth, fair-treatment,

 Diversity: Diversity is about the individual.
 It is about the unique dimensions, qualities, and characteristics we all possess.